By Bill Anderson, FCCA, Chief Executive Officer — Assetica, Dubai, UAE

 What methods does Assetica use to value a business?

 Assetica applies the most appropriate valuation methodology, or a combination of methods, based on your industry, business stage, and the purpose of the valuation.
-The primary methods are: Discounted Cash Flow (DCF) analysis, market comparables benchmarking against similar listed companies or recent transactions, and asset-based approaches used where net assets are the primary value driver.
+The primary methods we use are: Discounted Cash Flow (DCF) analysis, which values the business based on projected future cash flows; market comparables, which benchmarks your business against similar listed companies or recent transactions; and asset-based approaches, which are used where net assets are the primary value driver.
+Using multiple methods provides cross-validation and a more defensible valuation.

 How much does a business valuation cost in Dubai?